milosgajdos/go-estimate/README.md

 # Examples

-The project provides a few [example](examples) programs which demonstrate basic usage of the `go-filter` packages.
+The project provides a few [example](examples) programs which demonstrate basic usage of the `go-estimate` packages.

 You can build the examples by running the following command:
 ```shell